akash205sharma/quiz/README.md

 To test the email feature:
 1. Ensure `SMTP` credentials are set in `backend/.env`.
 2. Login as Faculty.
+3. Create a quiz targeting a specific Year/Branch.
-3. Publish a quiz.
+4. Publish the quiz.
-4. Check the student's email inbox for the notification.
+5. Check the inbox of a student matching that Year/Branch.
+Other students will not receive the email.